administer-org/issues/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-**Actual behavor**
+**Actual behavior**

-A clear and consise description of what actually happened.
+A clear and concise description of what actually happened.

 **Screenshots or Videos**